Mynster9361/mynster9361.github.io/_powershell_modules/actionablemessages/commands/New-AMExecuteAction.md

 This cmdlet supports the common parameters: -Debug, -ErrorAction, -ErrorVariable, -InformationAction, -InformationVariable, -OutVariable, -OutBuffer, -PipelineVariable, -Verbose, -WarningAction, and -WarningVariable.
 For more information, see [about_CommonParameters](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_commonparameters).

 ## INPUTS
 ### None.
-You cannot pipe input to New-AMExecuteAction.
+You cannot pipe input to `New-AMExecuteAction`.

 ## OUTPUTS
 ### System.Collections.Hashtable
-Returns a hashtable representing the Action.Http element.
+Returns a hashtable representing the `Action.Http` element.

 ## NOTES
-In Actionable Messages, the correct action type is "Action.Http", not "Action.Execute".
+- In Actionable Messages, the correct action type is `Action.Http`, not `Action.Execute`.
-Action.Http is used for making HTTP requests when the action is triggered.
+- For security reasons, the target URL must be registered with the Actionable Email Developer Dashboard and associated with your Originator ID before it can be used in production environments.

-For security reasons, the target URL must be registered with the Actionable Email Developer Dashboard and associated with your Originator ID before it can be used in production environments.
+- The `method` property is used to specify the HTTP verb (e.g., "POST"), not `verb`.

 ## RELATED LINKS
 - [https://docs.microsoft.com/en-us/outlook/actionable-messages/message-card-reference#actions](https://docs.microsoft.com/en-us/outlook/actionable-messages/message-card-reference#actions)